lalabhai18/ML/README.md

  this is the better place to learn how to implement algorithms in coding language.There are also some notes on ml that i have made while studing ml.I have also added some codes using scikit-learn.
- Now i will add codes for questions on kaggle and also of project.
+ Now i will add codes for questions on kaggle and also my project.